indirect/andre.arko.net/_posts/2013-12-04-how-to-be-an-ally.md

 ### What even is allies

 Now that you know why you should care, back to allies.
 Ally, in this context, is a description of how you act.
 Are your actions inclusive and encouraging towards those who aren't like you?
 Do they show that you couldn't care less about them?
-Or worse yet, do they show that you are willing to harrass, exploit, or attack people who aren't like you?
+Or worse yet, do they show that you are willing to harass, exploit, or attack people who aren't like you?

 It's important to note at this point that I am NOT saying that anyone here is sexist, or even a bad person.
 I'm saying that it's important to think about our actions, and how they impact the people around us, regardless of our intentions.